 Podcasts are a fantastic way of taking time to focus while on the move.
 This means they can be slotted in at any point in the day, be it on the morning daily commute or while making dinner at the end of a long day.

-10 of our favourite mindfulness apps and podcasts
+14 best mindfulness apps and podcasts

 Headspace is a meditation app available for iOS and Android.
 Its creator, a Buddhist monk, designed the app to make his techniques available online so more people could experience the benefits of meditation anytime, anywhere.

 Users can try Headspace for free with the ‘Basics Pack’.
 This offers a short and simple introduction to guided meditation, perfect for those curious to see whether meditation is for them.
 If you enjoy this then you can subscribe to the app where you can receive bite-sized mini meditation sessions for when you’re short on time, single sessions to add some extra mindfulness to your day and hundreds of meditations for everything from stress to sleep.

 With new episodes twice a week, the Mindfulness Mode podcast is a great choice if you want to add something new to your regular mindfulness routine.
 In each episode, you’ll hear from entrepreneurs and experts and learn how they manage to relax, find happiness and feel contented.